 From laughs to empowered women, you do not want to miss these Latinas’ Instagrams

-Instagram has become in one of the favorite places for artists to publish their work, and it has turned into the platform that propels them to collaborating with brands, publishing books, or illustrating the covers of the most important magazines of the world, such as The New Yorker.
+Instagram has become in one of the favorite places for artists to publish their work, and it has turned IGNORE INTO the platform that propels them to collaborating with brands, publishing books, or illustrating the covers of the most important magazines of the world, such as The New Yorker.
 These Latinas have been very wise in the use of this platform, and, if you decide to follow them, they will fill up your feed with color, humor, and unexpected but powerful messages.

 Camila Rosa, Brazil

 Rosa is a freelance illustrator and designer who began her artistic journey in 2010, when she was part of the urban art collective Coletivo Chá, as stated on her website.
 Her line of work has a loud and clear feminist message: “My work translates women from an alternative perspective: Latin-American, brave, powerful, and not fitted to mainstream beauty standards.
 I believe it's important that my work can be used to support and educate girls and women around the world”, as she claims on her website.